Five Weight Control Tips To Use This Holiday Season

-Here are my five simple strategies to follow during the next month.
-I can guarantee that if you follow them with vigor you won’t wake up in January with a scale shock.
+Here are my five simple holiday weight strategies.
+I can guarantee that if you follow them with vigor you won’t wake up in the new year with an “OMG!” on the scale.

 1. Plan Ahead

-1. Strategy number one is to plan.
 You have the next four weeks to get through.
-Divide segments by each week and plan for the following:
+Divide segments by each week and plan/schedule for the following:

 - Weekly food menu at home, including food shopping lists and pre-planned home menus

-- Schedule stress releasing activities: ex: walking the dog, yoga, downtime, walk in nature
+- Schedule stress control and mindful activities: ex: walking the dog, yoga, downtime, walk in nature

-Plan and stick to your food menus, exercise schedule and stress releasing times.
-Let me know if you need more details on how to do this.
+Action: Plan and stick to your food menus, exercise schedule and stress control times.
+Make these scheduled appointments a priority.

-1. Continuing with your normal physical activity is the next key strategy to staying scale friendly.
+Continue with your normal physical activity is the next key strategy to holiday weight control.

 Keeping yourself moving helps to: